TimeBags/website/_posts/2020-03-01-first-release.md

 # Release alpha.2

-It is a working artifact with just a very important missing feature for UX - a progress dialog during the ~10 seconds required by the timestamping background process.
+It is a working artifact without a very important feature for UX so far - a progress dialog appearing during the ~10 seconds required by the timestamping background process.

-I'm not used programming UI so this is forcing me to learn many amazing things.
+I'm not used to multi-thread GUI programming, so this is forcing me to learn many amazing things.

 # Anecdote